 - Increase ventilation by opening windows or adjusting the air conditioning

 - Stay at a campground with WiFi to continue working remotely

-- Seek out a campground where the bathhouses and other common areas are frequently being disinfected
+- Guests should seek out a campground where the bathhouses and other common areas are frequently being disinfected

 - The World Health Organization (WHO) and Center for Disease Control (CDC) has recommended that people avoid crowded spaces, be in well-ventilated areas, etc.

 For additional travel tips, please check out the CDC guidelines.

 All of our RV Sites, Yurts, and Cottages meet or exceed the Social Distancing Guidelines set by the WHO and CDC.
 Every accommodation exceeds the CDC requirement (6 feet or 2 meters) apart.
 All RVC properties have implemented a Remote Check-In procedure as an option for our guests who want to limit their interaction with our team.
 Guests are not encouraged to interact or socialize with their neighbors.

 The Coronavirus is predominantly spreading in large cities (New York, Seattle, San Francisco, Atlanta).
 If you live in a large city, escaping to rural, less populated areas of the country can be beneficial.
 Our resorts are predominantly located in such areas and also include complimentary WiFi, are pet-friendly, and provide on-site housekeeping staff that clean/disinfect common areas regularly.
 RV sites include electric, water and sewer at each site.